emagii/libweston-binder/README.md

 Usage
 -----
-To use this module, add its binder.so to the modules option:
+To use this module, add its libweston-binder.so to the modules option:

 	[core]
-	modules=binder.so
+	modules=libweston-binder.so

 For each key you want bound, append a similar keybind option to your weston.ini: